boonious/lastfm_archive/README.md

 A tool for creating local Last.fm scrobble data archive and analytics.

+**Note**: the software is currently in preliminary development and not well-formed enough for use yet.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed